zuozhenggh/learning-library/ospa-library/security/cloudguard/login.md

 ## STEP 1: Login to Cloud Guard

-1. Use your SSO credentials to login to the OCI console.
+1. Use your credentials to login to the OCI console. *Note: Contact your tenant administrator for further reference on whether you must use standard OCI credentials or SSO.*

 ![](./images/luna_credentials_3.png)